 - Wash the pickling cucumbers, slice them into thin coins, and place in a large bowl.

 - Pour the filtered water and white vinegar into a medium saucepan.
 Cover and turn the heat to medium high.
 Once it is almost boiling, turn the heat down to medium low.
 Stir in the salt and sugar until it is dissolved, then remove from the heat and uncover.
-Let cool to room temperature.
+Let cool to room temperature and transfer to a 4 cup glass container.

-- Measure out the spices, fresh garlic, and the fresh dill into six 1-pint canning jars.
+- Measure out the spices, fresh garlic, and the fresh dill into six clean 1-pint canning jars.

 - Fill the jars with sliced pickling cucumbers until they are full, then pour the pickling brine over the cucumbers until they are submerged.
 Screw the canning lids on tightly.
 Turn them upside down and shake to mix up the spices.

 - Place in the refrigerator.
-Let the dill pickles sit in the fridge for a minimum of 48 hours.
+Let the dill pickles sit in the fridge for a minimum of 3 to 4 days.
 The flavor will keep improving until day 7.
-Shake each jar upside down twice a day to keep the spices mixed.
+Shake each jar upside down once a day to keep the spices mixed.

 Notes